open2source/pkp-docs/learning-ojs/en/journal-setup.md

 **Review Form**: You can select specific review forms for each section.
 Learn more about Review Forms [here](./editorial-workflow.md#review).

-**Indexing**: Each section can have different indexing settings.
+**Section Options**: Each section can have different settings, including whether it is indexed, peer-reviewed, accepts unsolicited submission, or listed in the table of contents.
 For example, an Editorial section will not typically be peer-reviewed.

-**Identify items published in this section as a\(n\)**: This is used by some indexing systems.
+**Identify items published in this section as a\(n\)**: This is used by some systems.
 Note that it is not a required field.

 **Section Editors**: If you have editors enrolled in your journal, you will see them listed here and can assign one of them to the section.
 This means any submissions made to the section are automatically assigned to the editor, saving you from manually assigning an editor.